techiemow/React-fsd56wd2-t/README.md

 - Followed all the Requirements and done the accordingly with respect to it.

 **Requirements:**

--Create Todo Task with task name , Description & status
+-  Create Todo Task with task name , Description & status

--By default status needs to added as not completed for created todo
+-  By default status needs to added as not completed for created todo

--There should be two buttons in the name of edit and Delete which used to perform update and delete created todos
+- There should be two buttons in the name of edit and Delete which used to perform update and delete created todos

--By onclick on status it should show a dropdown for completed and not completed by that we can change the status of todo
+- By onclick on status it should show a dropdown for completed and not completed by that we can change the status of todo

--All todos should be displayed in Card
+- All todos should be displayed in Card

--There should be filter to display status completed, not completed and both statuses
+- There should be filter to display status completed, not completed and both statuses